BeratE/SoftwareRasterizer/README.md

 Executing _make test_ in the build/ directory will start the CTest process, which in turn executes all defined test executables.
 CTest will print a short list of passed - and failed - tests.
 Details about a particular test suite can be obtained by executing the individual test executable manually.
 This will print out a more detailed view of all the assertions and checks made and which test cases in particular failed, if any.

+## Libraries
+The appliccation currently uses SDL2 for displaying the rendered colorbuffer onto the screen.

 ## Licence
 This software is published under the GNU GPLv3.